vickris/potatoORM/README.md

 $dotenv->load();
 ```

 Once we have a connection, we create a model class which extends Model.
-Inside the model class set the entity table name and entity class
+Inside the model class set the entity table name
 ``` php
 require 'vendor/autoload.php';